BinaryDevil/binance-pump-bot/README.md

 ```bash
 $ npm start
 ```

+`For Windows, compatibility is better with Windows PowerShell or Git Bash.
+Using these two command line tools is recommended.`

+I personally don't use Windows that much, if you find trouble running the script, try `Windows PowerShell` or `Git Bash`.

+### The Process

 Have the discord or Telegram or any communication tool that your group uses on the side,